Seasons of Life & Motherhood

 Season of Babies

-I talked here about my season as a new mom.
+I talked about my season as a new mom in Dear Exhausted Mom of Toddler.
 This phase was incredibly exhausting everyday, but also so incredibly special.
 I found myself so “done” at the end of each day that I would find a way to zone out (tv or other distractions).
 I gave every ounce of energy to my babies – through pregnancy, nursing, bedtime struggles, up many times at night, playing outside, and teaching them as I could.

 We now have four kids between ages four and ten, and I can look back at those baby years and remember them (mostly) fondly.
 I cherish those memories of holding my sleeping babies, teaching them how to pick up food to eat, reading books, praying at bedtime, and all the funny things they said.